 "I understand our constraints and our fiscal responsibilities and the potential that the sky is falling and boilers can go and roofs can collapse, and we've got to pay for it.
 And I'm willing to be the target on that one," said Chairman Richard McHugh.

 "We could in the next 12 or 18 months be able to come back, at the end of a lease and present for town warrant a recommendation for a change.
-It's still
+It's still probably isn't enough time to do the proper amount of uncovering, getting all the school situations aside, not understanding the process of where town departments are housed by whose say-so," he added.

 With two dozen residents, including all three members of the Board of Selectmen in attendance, board members discussed next steps following their vote.
 Planner Nesbit volunteered to start exploring sources of information to assist in resolving unanswered questions.